light5551/docs-opmanual_autolab/book/opmanual_autolab/16_autolab_map/10_autolab_map_making.md

 Results: The city layout is transcribed in duckietown-world, to be used for visualization tools, for localization and much more.

-Next Steps: todo
 </div>

-In the following chapters of the book, there are many uses to a software defined map of your Autolab.
-It is for instance required for a working localization pipeline.

-Warning: this part is in chapter B for structural design of the documentation.
-However, in [](#autolab-auto-charging) you will probably modify the layout of your city.
-We strongly recommend to do it first then come back here once the map is fixed (to avoid having to do it again).

 ## Setting up duckietown-world